Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 Elder Jr, G. H. (1994).
 Time, human agency, and social change: Perspectives on the life course.
 Social Psychology Quarterly, 4-15.

 Fan, W., & Moen, P. (2022).
 Working more, less or the same during COVID-19?
 A mixed method, intersectional analysis of remote workers.
 Work and Occupations, 49(2), 143-186.

+Fraser, N. (2013).
+Fortunes of feminism: From state-managed capitalism to neoliberal crisis.
+Verso Books.

 Frech, A., & Damaske, S. (2019).
 Men’s income trajectories and physical and mental health at midlife.
 American Journal of Sociology, 124(5), 1372-1412.